 If you hear a clicking sound coming from the AC condenser when it tries to turn on, it almost always means that the start capacitor needs to be replaced.
 The blower motor also sometimes has its own start capacitor that will also repeatedly click if worn out.
 You’ll usually hear your thermostat click once when it signals your AC to run and again when it signals it to shut down.
 If your thermostat continually clicks, it means that the signal isn’t reaching the condenser due to a bad wire, broken contactor relay switch, or other electrical issue.

-At Kane Heating And Air Conditioning, we have more than 20 years of experience helping customers in the Harker Heights, Hutto, and Round Rock areas with their air conditioning and heating needs.
+At Kane Heating And Air Conditioning, we have more than 20 years of experience helping customers with their air conditioning and heating needs.
 Our technicians offer expert HVAC repairs and maintenance, and we’re also ready to help if you need any heating or cooling installation services.
 For more information or to schedule an AC inspection, give us a call today.

 The post Common Noises Your AC Can Make and What They Mean appeared first on Kane Heating And Air Conditioning.